 I love Tables, but they don’t work as well with data validation lists as they should.
 Check out this post to find out how to make it work.

-If you have a dynamic array enabled version of Excel (only Microsoft 365 subscribers at the time of writing), then data validation lists can contain the result of a dynamic array.
+If you have a dynamic array enabled version of Excel (only Microsoft 365 and Excel 2021), then data validation lists can contain the result of a dynamic array.

 If the first cell in the output array were in cell A2, we could use =A2# as the reference in the source box.
 This method is excellent for advanced techniques, such as shrinking lists, or dependant lists.

-Before we move on, I want to make you aware of a few issues with data validation lists:
+Before we move on, I want to make you aware of a few issues with data validation drop-down lists in Excel:

 Identifying the cells containing data validation

-The drop-down arrow can only be seen when a user clicks on the cell.
-Formatting the cell may be useful to indicate to the user that it is a drop-down list.
+The drop-down arrow is only visible when a user clicks on the cell.
+Therefore, here is no visual indicator that a cell contains a drop-down list exists until it is selected.
+Formatting the cell may be useful to provide a better user experience.